 So here we are.
 Since the late 1980’s we have gone through multiple updates on the guidelines as well as a few statutory revisions and many cases interpreting the law.
 Additionally, there are online calculators for child support.

-Family law attorney Scott Allen handles child support cases every day and has over twenty years of experience.
+Family law attorney Scott Allen handles child support cases every day and has over twenty-eight years of experience.
 If you have questions or need assistance call him at (919) 863-4183 or email at firstname.lastname@example.org.